mprinc/TypeScript-Handbook/pages/Decorators.md

 ## Decorator Composition

-Multiple decorators can be applied to a declaration, as in the following examples:
+<span class='important'>Multiple decorators</span> can be applied to a declaration, as in the following examples:

 * On a single line: